 - 1. Determine the route for your nitrous feed line to follow.
 Ensure the path is clear of exhaust system, suspension, steering, wheels, electrical lines and components, and tires. - 2.
-Feed the main nitrous supply line (22), (included in kit 02462NOS only) along the proposed route. - 3.
+Feed the main nitrous supply line (22) along the proposed route. - 3.
 If it is necessary to support the nitrous supply line under the vehicle, use 1/2" Tinnerman clamps or nylon tie-wraps to support the line securely. - 4.
 Attach the nitrous supply line to the nitrous bottle valve adapter (1).